360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: Related Work

 \paragraph{360° depth estimation}

 Deep learning has also boosted monocular depth estimation for 360° images.
 Most methods are supervised using synthetic datasets due to the difficulty of acquiring ground-truth spherical depth maps \cite{ZioulKZD2018,EderMG2019}.
-Similar to the perspective case, several methods perform self-supervised training via view synthesis \cite{LaGarAB2018,WangHCLYSCS2018,ZioulKZAD2019}. \citet{TatenNT2018} adapt pre-trained monocular depth estimation for perspective images \cite{LainaRBTN2016} to spherical images using distortion-aware convolutional filters.
-BiFuse \cite{WangYSCT2020} shows that depth accuracy can be improved by fusing predictions for equirectangular and cubemap projections. \citet{ChenLFLCG2021} integrate deformable convolution to make their method more distortion-aware. \citet{PintoAASG2021} and \citet{SunSC2021} exploit gravity-aligned features in man-made interior environments using vertical slicing.
+Similar to the perspective case, several methods perform self-supervised training via view synthesis \cite{LaGarAB2018,WangHCLYSCS2018,ZioulKZAD2019,LiYDR2021}. \citet{TatenNT2018} adapt pre-trained monocular depth estimation for perspective images \cite{LainaRBTN2016} to spherical images using distortion-aware convolutional filters.
+Depth accuracy can be improved by fusing predictions for equirectangular and cubemap projections \cite{WangYSCT2020, BaiLQGG2022}, while deformable \cite{ChenLFLCG2021} or dilated \cite{ZhuanLWXW2022} convolutions can make methods more distortion-aware. \citet{PintoAASG2021} and \citet{SunSC2021} exploit gravity-aligned features in man-made interior environments using vertical slicing.
 However, the performance of these learning-based approaches highly depends on their training data.
 Most datasets are synthetic, low-resolution (1024$\times$512) and only consider indoor scenes.
 These methods therefore tend to perform poorly on real high-resolution or outdoor scenes.

 Learning-based spherical stereo methods again mostly rely on synthetic training data, making them unsuitable for real outdoor scenes.
 They assume a known, fixed camera baseline \cite{LaiXLL2019,WangSTCS2020,LiLM2021}, or estimate the relative pose between cameras \cite{WangHCLYSCS2018}.
 Under the assumption of a moving camera in a static environment, structure-from-motion and multi-view stereo can be used \cite{ImHRJCK2016,HuangCCJ2017,SilveJ2019}.
-However, the made assumptions are violated by most usage scenarios, in which the camera might be stationary or environments are dynamic.
+However, these assumptions are violated by most usage scenarios, in which the camera might be stationary or environments are dynamic.
 Crucially, these techniques do not work for a single monocular input image as information from multiple viewpoints or points in time must be combined.